 Featuring a single deck, the Project 21180 icebreaker is manned by 35 personnel and is capable of carrying an additional 50 people.

-The vessel is 84m-long and 20m-wide, and has a hull depth of 9.2m, a draught of 7m and a displacement of 6,000t.
+The vessel is 84m long and 20m wide, with a hull depth of 9.2m, draught of 7m and displacement of 6,000t.
 Its cargo deck area is 380m² and cargo hold is 500m³.
 The forward section is equipped with a helipad to support the operation of a single Ka-32 type helicopter.